koensakamoto/Sprite-Editor/README.md

 - ✅ **Smart Button States** - Auto-enable/disable based on availability
 - ✅ **Removed Select Tool** - Simplified tool set (was redundant)

-## 🐛 Known Issues

-- macOS: May need to run `fix_agl.sh` after qmake to fix AGL framework deprecation
-- First-time users should start with medium-sized sprites (25x25) for best experience

-## 📝 License

-[Add your license here]

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

----

-**Built with ❤️ using Qt C++**